 All written evaluations shall be placed in the possession of the Director of Human Resources no later than 72 hours after hiring decisions have been made and all candidates have been notified as per Section B.10.6.

+When taking notes, the Hiring Committee member shall write their name, the interviewee’s name, the date and any conflicts of interest at the top of each page.

 The Hiring Committee shall make every effort to digitize their hiring notes in lieu of using paper.

-Engineering Society tablets (Boogie Board 9.7 Sync) may be requested from the Director of Human Resources no later than three (3) days before interviews begin.
-The boards will be assigned to a Hiring Committee no later than 24 hours before the panel begins interviewing.

-Preference will be given to the Hiring Committees with the largest numbers of expected applicants

-Each Hiring Committee member shall use the same tablet during the entire interview process and ensure that their tablet is returned to the Engineering Society Office when not in use.

-The Director of Human Resources shall keep a log of the tablet number, assigned Hiring Committee member, and dates of use.
-This data will be retained for at least one year or until a successor is hired as seen in Section B.10.8.

-To review the notes during the decision-making process, the tablet may be plugged into a computer by USB connection.

-The tablet must be physically present with the notes remaining on it during the reviewing process.
-The notes shall not be copied or removed from the device.

 If the notes are required at any time after the interviewing and decision making process is complete, a request may be made to the Director of Human Resources.

-When taking notes, the Hiring Committee member shall write their name, and the interviewee’s name, and the date at the top of each page.

-For tablets, both names should be written at the top of each new screen.
-The corresponding interview question shall also be made clear via question number.
+The notes shall not be shared with the interviewee or anyone else except the original members of the Hiring Committee or the Engineering Review Board.

+If physical, the notes should be returned to the Director of Human Resources within seven (7) days and refiled as in Section B.9.1.

+If digital, the notes shall be shared through a link set to expire within seven (7) days of the request.

+The notes shall not be downloaded or copied from the shared link.

 Decision Making and Documentation

 Decisions shall be made solely on the criteria relevant to and based on the requirements of the position acquired through the online application and through the interview process.